CallumHemsley/PenguinDevs/content/tldr/normalizing-redux-state/index.md

 }
 ```

-With this normalized state, you can find users by id in *O(1)*, as well as still getting all the advantages of an array based state.
+With this normalized state shape, you can find users by id in *O(1)*, as well as still getting all the advantages of an array based state.

 Furthermore, comments and users are separated, with no deep nesting.
 They are linked via an array of comment ids per user, as highlighted (a foreign key if you will).